Morris Township NJ DWI Lawyers

 It is important to understand what legally constitutes driving under the influence in New Jersey and what you are exposed to if convicted.
 First and foremost, if a driver’s blood alcohol concentration is 0.08% or over, this is considered legally intoxicated.
 The issue with blood alcohol is that it often varies based on height and weight, level of hydration, food consumption throughout the day, and many other factors.
 Nevertheless, if a driver registers a BAC of 0.08% or higher, he or she may be charged with DWI.

 Unbeknownst to many, a person can actually be charged with DUI for simply allowing another intoxicated driver to operate a motor vehicle.
 New Jersey DWI law considers it a violation of this statute, N.J.S.A.
 39:4-50, if a person “permits another to operate a motor vehicle with a blood alcohol concentration of 0.08% or more by weight of alcohol in the defendant’s blood.”

 So what happens if you are found guilty of driving under the influence or allowing someone else to do so in New Jersey?
 The penalties even for a first DWI offense are severe.
-Specifically, a first DWI with a blood alcohol concentration of 0.08% to 0.1% exposes you to a 3-month driver’s license suspension among other serious consequences.
-If your BAC is over 0.1%, your license may be suspended for between 7 months and 1 year.
+Specifically, a first DWI with a blood alcohol concentration of 0.08% to 0.1% exposes you to a license suspension and jail among other serious consequences.
+If your BAC is over 0.1%, your license suspension and interlock period could be longer.
 The worst part: municipal prosecutors are barred from negotiating lesser sentences for DWI defendants.
 With these stringent guidelines, you need a dismissal or the penalties must stand.

 Arrested for Driving under the Influence in Morris Township NJ?